 c) It refers to “normal,” baseline network behavior

 Explanation: IDSes work in a manner similar to modern antivirus technology.
 They are constantly updated with attack-definition files (signatures) that describe each type of known malicious activity.
 Nemean is a popular signature generation method for conventional computer networks.

 8. “Semantics-aware” signatures automatically generated by Nemean are based on traffic at which two layers?

-a) Application layer
+a) Application layer and Transport layer

-b) Network layer
+b) Network layer and Application layer

-c) Session layer
+c) Session layer and Transport layer

-d) both Application layer and Session layer
+d) Application layer and Session layer

 Explanation: Nemean automatically generates “semantics-aware” signatures based on traffic at the session and application layers.
 These signatures are used to ensure that no malicious operation is contained in the traffic.